-This guide contains simplified description of automating operations on FTP/SFTP server with WinSCP.
+This guide contains a simplified description of automating operations on FTP/SFTP server with WinSCP.
 You may want to see detailed documentation of the scripting functionality instead.

 WinSCP offers scripting interface that you can use to automate many operations that it supports, including file transfers, synchronization and other operations.

 There is also WinSCP .NET assembly built on top of the scripting interface.
 If you plan to call WinSCP from your .NET code or PowerShell, or if your task requires conditional processing, loops or other control structures, you should better use the .NET assembly.
 This guide focuses on simple automation tasks using scripting interface only.

 - Modifying the script automatically

 - Checking script results

 To automate operation, you need to find out commands necessary to implement it.
 For simple operations you need at least to:

 putcommand.
 For downloads use